SjoerdHekking/custom-macros-sugarcube2/Notification/README.md

 ## Installation

+Please check your SugarCube version and use the appropriate folder for the next steps!

 If using the Twine desktop/web app, copy contents of `flash.js` to the `Story JavaScript` section, and copy contents of `flash.css` to the `Story Stylesheet` section.

 If using a compiler like Tweego, drop `flash.js` and `flash.css` to your source folder.